-5.3 Cessation or retirement from office
+5.3 Cessation of retirement from office

-- 5.3.1 Pursuant to Section 61 of the FSA, where applicable, the director shall immediately cease to hold office and act in such capacity. - 5.3.2 The written approval of BNM must be obtained before the Company removes an independent director and an independent director resigns from his position. - 5.3.3 Unless the written approval of BNM has been obtained, a director whose tenure has expired and is being proposed for re-appointment must immediately cease to hold office and act in such capacity, including participating in Board meetings or holding himself out as a director of the Company.
+- 5.3.1 Pursuant to Section 70 of the IFSA, where applicable, the director shall immediately cease to hold office and act in such capacity. - 5.3.2 The written approval of BNM must be obtained before the Company removes an independent director and an independent director resigns from his/her position. - 5.3.3 Unless the written approval of BNM has been obtained, a director whose tenure has expired and is being proposed for re-appointment must immediately cease to hold office and act in such capacity, including participating in Board meetings or holding himself/ herself out as a director of the Company.